ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

   - Within non-vectored are two sub-categories: Single/Dual Motor and CopterMotor.
 The first uses one or two motors and can employ only differential thrust , while the second uses three, four, or more motors and operates in a more copter-like fashion.

-.. note:: Currently all CopterMotor style Quadplanes do not use any yaw torque control.
+.. note:: Currently all CopterMotor style Tailsitters do not use any yaw torque control.
 Roll (with respect to plane body) is only controlled by the flying surface (ailerons or elevons).
 Future releases will add this.

 Tailsitter Configuration
 ========================